 First, CompoSecure II did not hold, or even suggest, that in every case that parties use the word "void," a noncompliant act will be incurably void.
 Instead, we stated that the plain language of an LLC agreement - there "void and of no force or effect whatsoever" - provided for that result in that case.
-Although the use of the word "void" in a provision could provide for incurable voidness unambiguously - as is the case here - it could also be ambiguous.187 Thus, our decision in CompoSecure II does not mean any use of the word "void" in a contract renders the noncompliant act incurably void.
+Although the use of the word "void" in a provision could provide for incurable voidness unambiguously - as is the case here - it could also be ambiguous.
+Thus, our decision in CompoSecure II does not mean any use of the word "void" in a contract renders the noncompliant act incurably void.
 Courts will apply our well-established principles of contract interpretation to determine the meaning in the given context of the instrument.
-Here, the use of the word "void," the language prohibiting XRI from recognizing a transferee of a noncompliant transfer as the owner of units, in addition to the contractual context, clearly demonstrated an intent by the parties to render a noncompliant transfer incurably void.
+Here, the use of the word "void," the language prohibiting XRI from recording a noncompliant transfer on its books, and the language prohibiting XRI from recognizing a transferee of a noncompliant transfer as the owner of units, in addition to the contractual context, clearly demonstrated an intent by the parties to render a noncompliant transfer incurably void.

-Second, Holifield argues that this Court should require more emphatic and specific language, such as the language used in CompoSecure II ("void and of no force or effect whatsoever"), Absalom ("null and void"),188 and Southpaw ("null and void ab initio").189 Specifically, he suggests this Court adopt the phrase "null and void ab initio" as a
+Second, Holifield argues that this Court should require more emphatic and specific language, such as the language used in CompoSecure II ("void and of no force or effect whatsoever"), Absalom ("null and void"), 188 and Southpaw ("null and void ab initio").
+189 Specifically, he suggests this Court adopt the phrase "null and void ab initio" as a